gbliao/MMNet-plus/README.md

 •	Numpy

 ## Results
-•	Saliency maps mentioned in the paper can be download from [here](https://pan.baidu.com/s/1aEOSRSOEDloITsBbjqiGKQ ) [code:h66a]
+•	Saliency maps mentioned in the paper can be download from [here](https://pan.baidu.com/s/1aEOSRSOEDloITsBbjqiGKQ ) [code: h66a]
 •	The saliency results can be evaluated by using the tool in [Matlab](http://dpfan.net/d3netbenchmark/)

 ## Citation